andreylartsev/ansible-18-homwork/README.md

 # ansible-18-homwork

-homework of Andrey Lartsev, student of the 18en stream of the Ansible coarse
+homework of Andrey Lartsev, student of the 18en stream of the Ansible course